 Instructions

-- Combine your chicken with all the ingredients needed for the marinade.
-Saute in a large skillet with a tablespoon of butter, until the chicken is cooked through.
-Remove the chicken from the skillet.4 Chicken breasts, ¼ cup Plain greek yogurt, 2 tablespoon Lemon juice, 1 tablespoon Garlic paste, 1 tablespoon Ginger paste, 1 teaspoon Chaat masala, ½ teaspoon Garam masala, 1 teaspoon Chili powder, 1 teaspoon Paprika
+- Combine the cubed chicken breasts with all the ingredients needed for the marinade.4 Chicken breasts, ¼ cup Plain greek yogurt, 2 tablespoon Lemon juice, 1 tablespoon Garlic paste, 1 tablespoon Ginger paste, 1 teaspoon Chaat masala, ½ teaspoon Garam masala, 1 teaspoon Kashmiri Chilli powder, 1 teaspoon Paprika

-- Once the passata is thick, remove the visibly large spices such as cardamon pods and cinnamon sticks, and put the sauce into a blender.
+- Once the passata mixture has thickened, remove the visibly large spices like cardamon pods and cinnamon sticks, and put the sauce into a blender.
 Add half of the water, and blend until smooth.

 - If you don't have a blender: Use an immersion blender.
 Be mindful that it may not break down the cashews as well as a regular blender.
 If you find it to be chunky, try straining it.